Venkateshsaini/artisticalley/README.md

 ## RUN FRONTEND
-4) Install react-app
+Install react-app and other dependencies
-5) Then, run the development server:
+Then, run the development server:

 ```bash
 npm install